japare/japare/README.md

 | Deployment  | Heroku     |

-This list will be expanded as our project progresses further.
+This list will be expanded as our project progresses.